-- use hand sanitiser gel if soap and water are not available
+- wash your hands regularly and for 20 seconds or use hand sanitiser gel if soap and water are not available

 - cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

 The NHS website has further advice on how to avoid spreading coronavirus.

 There are some places where you must wear a face covering by law.
 This includes shops, supermarkets and public transport.
 Find out the latest information about where and when you must wear a face covering.
 Find out more about the reasons for using face coverings.

 - children under the age of 11

 - people who cannot put on or remove a face covering because of a physical or mental illness or impairment, or disability